IFMA - French Institute for Advanced Mechanics.

 Other, more luxurious, options are also available, of course.

 IFMA currently has over 20 international students, from India, China, Brazil, Thailand, Italy, Mexico, Peru, Morocco, Tunisia, Vietnam and Spain.
 Some of these are on diploma courses, others on shorter credit exchange programs or project internships.

 So far, 96% of our international students on diploma courses have graduated with their IFMA Engineering Master's degree.

-IFMA is relatively new to the "n+i" process.
-We started receiving studentsin 2008.
-The first two n+i students graduated with the IFMA engineering diploma in June 2010, and we now graduate two or three per year.
+IFMA started receiving n+i students in 2008.
+The first two graduated with the IFMA engineering diploma in June 2010, and we now graduate two or three per year.

 Due to our very high outward mobility level (all IFMA students spend at least 1 semester abroad), we have long-standing relations with dozens of international universitites and institutes.
 Around 25 of these have been formalised by written exchange agreements.

-In 2010, IFMA signed a double diploma agreement with the National Civil Engineering School of Hanoi, and other similar agreements are under construction with Brazil, Canada, Portugal and Spain.
+IFMA has a double diploma agreement with the National Civil Engineering School of Hanoi, and other similar agreements are under construction with Brazil, Canada, Portugal and Spain.